dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 <!--DHIS2-SECTION-ID:install_oidc_configuration-->

-You can configure DHIS2 to support OpenID Connect (OIDC) for single sign-in (SSO).
-OIDC is a standard authentication protocol that lets users sign in to an identity provider (IdP) such as e.g. Google.
-After they've successfully signed in to their IdP, they are automatically signed in to DHIS2.
+DHIS2 supports the OpenID Connect (OIDC) identity layer for single sign-in (SSO).
+OIDC is a standard authentication protocol that lets users sign in to an identity provider (IdP) such as Google.
+After users have successfully signed in to their IdP, they will be automatically signed in to DHIS2.

-The topics in this section provide general information about using DHIS2 with OIDC, and provide a sequence for configuring the IdP and DHIS2.
+This section provides general information about using DHIS2 with OIDC, as well as configuration options for the IdP and DHIS2.
+The authentication flow will be like the following.

 1. A user attempts to log in to DHIS2 from a client computer.